mgechev/revive/CONTRIBUTING.md

 Prerequisites:

 * Familiarity with [GitHub PRs](https://help.github.com/articles/using-pull-requests) (pull requests) and issues.
-* Knowledge of Go and familarity with static code analysis, or tech writing.
+* Knowledge of Go and familiarity with static code analysis, or tech writing.

 ## Submitting a Pull Request